 The service integration into the general practice environment is an ideal location for a stepped-care mental health service as GPs are typically the first clinical point of contact for people seeking help and act as gatekeepers to other service providers.

 StepCare is currently being trialled across a number of PHNs in NSW.
-The trial is currently at capacity and new trials are not expect to begin until late 2018.
+The trial is currently at capacity.

 Each year, at least 1 in 5 Australians will experience a mental illness, with 45% of adults experiencing a mental illness at some point in their life.
 Mental illness, has a detrimental impact on a person’s quality of life, in fact research demonstrates that mental illnesses are the third leading cause of disability burden in Australia.